 At Balance Atlanta, working with people suffering from chronic illnesses takes on a personal meaning for Dr. Caroline.

-Having lost both of her parents to cancer, she knows first hand how much of an emotional, spiritual, physical, and financial toll is placed on both the patient and the rest of the family.
+Having lost both of her parents to cancer, she knows firsthand how much of an emotional, spiritual, physical, and financial toll is placed on both the patient and the rest of the family.

-Feeling like no more special than yet another diagnosis, insurance claim, health history form, CVS prescription, or possibly burden on family members certainly does little to calm the stress response.
+Feeling no more special than yet another diagnosis, insurance claim, health history form, CVS prescription, or possibly burden on family members certainly does little to calm the stress response.
 While the allopathic approach is the foundation in the case of crisis care, individuals in tough situations are looking for more.
 In a market where out-of-pocket spending on alternative health surpasses spending on medical treatments, there is clearly a desire for holistic mind-body health.

 Dr. Caroline’s mom, Sigrid, was the epitome of wellness: connoisseur of green smoothies, yoga teacher, emotionally grounded, owner of a spiritual bookstore in Vermont, lover of outdoor adventures, avid reader, socially connected with deep friendships.
 Yet after a routine physical, she was diagnosed with lymphoma – an out-of-the-blue label that came without warning.
-Six weeks later she passed away.
+Six weeks later, she passed away.

-Her father, Hans, was enjoying his retirement after a long corporate career with international travel, grandchildren and gardening.
+Her father, Hans, was enjoying his retirement after a long corporate career with international travel, grandchildren, and gardening.
 Deja-vu: routine annual lab testing revealed the chronic form of leukemia (CLL) was quietly permeating his body.
 After a three-year hellish roller coaster of chemotherapy, he lost his battle.

 No matter the diagnosis or condition –